 If you want to naturally purify the air in your home, adding some greenery is an excellent idea.
 Some plants are known for their ability to absorb carbon dioxide and other pollutants from the air.

-In addition, make sure you do some research before picking houseplants because some of them require more care than others.
-Once you decide which ones to get, put them in places where they will receive enough sunlight during the day.
+In addition, make sure you do some research before picking houseplants because some require more care than others.
+Once you decide which ones to get, put them where they will receive enough sunlight during the day.

 If you enjoy cooking, you’re probably familiar with the unpleasant smell lingering in the kitchen after preparing a meal.
 This happens because certain food odors stick to surfaces and spread around your home through the HVAC system since it recirculates the air.